<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 Advanced electronics manufacturers can also turn aged through-hole products into more modern SMT-designed products to maximize the lifespan and useability of their life.
 This is thanks to state-of-the-art machinery that’s improved both speed and accuracy.

 Circuit board parts are so small, that you don’t necessarily know you’re building it wrong until you test them.
-Luckily, the complete electronics manufacturer will offer full functional in-house testing services.
+Luckily, the complete electronics manufacturer will offer fully functional in-house testing services.
 We'll get into more on that below.

 Cable Assembly